juhaku/utoipa/README.md

 At the moment that is not possible due to there is no way to evaluate the actual type behind the type token that is visible to the proc macro code generation.
 This might be possible in future if a global alias registry can be implemented.
 Here is an issue related to the topic [#766](https://github.com/juhaku/utoipa/issues/766).

+### Auto discover for OpenAPI schemas and paths?

+Currently there is no build in solution to automatically discover the OpenAPI types but for your luck there is a pretty neat crate that just does this for you called [utoipauto](https://github.com/ProbablyClem/utoipauto).

 ## License